christran85-cyber/enterprise-security-operations-lab/docs/phase-13-email-automation.md

 → SOC Email Alert
 ```

-> The VirtualBox snapshot is a VM recovery checkpoint and does not need to exist as a PNG inside the GitHub `images` folder unless a separate screenshot of the VirtualBox snapshot was intentionally captured.
+> **Note:** The VirtualBox snapshot is a VM recovery checkpoint.
+It does not need to appear as a PNG in the GitHub `images` directory unless a separate screenshot of the VirtualBox snapshot was intentionally captured.

 ---